Omi036/Omi036/README.md

 - ⚡️ Developing APIs with express.js
 - 🍃 Get to know Mongodb to the fullest
 - 🔌 Syncing almost any Node app with Websockets
-- ❌ However, I hardly ever post any project to Github

 ##  💖 Things I want to learn:
 - 🐧 Understand the Linux Kernel